tilda-ai/tilda-cli/README.md

 ## Contributing

-Contributions to the Tilda CLI Tool are welcome!
-Please feel free to fork the repository, make changes, and submit pull requests.
+Contributions to ~tilda are welcome and encouraged!
+Please feel free to clone the repository, make changes, and submit pull requests.
 You can also open issues if you find bugs or have feature requests.

 ## License